zubairashfaque/my-site/_posts/2020-06-25-Fake-New-Detection.markdown

 ##  Project Description

-The goal of this hands-on project is to detect fake news using RNN (recurrent neural network). i will train a Bidirectional Neural Network and LSTM based deep learning model to detect fake news from a given news corpus.
+The goal of this hands-on project is to detect fake news using RNN (recurrent neural network).
+I will train a Bidirectional Neural Network and LSTM based deep learning model to detect fake news from a given news corpus.

 {: .center}
 ![GOT]({{site.baseurl}}/assets/img/fake_1.jpeg)